Summary of Key Functions:

 • Conducting policy research, analysis and literature review, as assigned

 • Preparing briefs on key program issues, as assigned

 • Supporting programme assignments in the Office of the Regional Director and Regional Programme Coordinator

-• A minimum of 5 years of work experience as an Executive/Personal Assistant ideally at Director’s level;
+• A minimum of 5 years work experience in an Executive role ideally at Director’s level.

-• Maintains a high degree of discretion and confidentiality in work;
+Maintain a high degree of discretion and confidentiality in work

 • Demonstrate a high level of competence in analyzing and synthesizing complex issues across a wide spectrum of technical and managerial areas

 • Demonstrate the ability to carry out basic research and searches (e.g. using online sources) and organize summaries